fpgmaas/pypi-scout/README.md

 - [Option 3: Using Docker without NVIDIA GPU and NVIDIA Container Toolkit](SETUP.md#option-3-using-docker-without-nvidia-gpu-and-nvidia-container-toolkit)

 > [!NOTE]
-> Although the dataset contains all packages on PyPI with more than 50 weekly downloads, by default only the top 40% of this dataset (those with more than approximately 250 downloads per week) are added to the vector database.
-To include packages with less weekly downloads in the database, you can increase the value of `FRAC_DATA_TO_INCLUDE` in `pypi_scout/config.py`.
+> The dataset contains approximately 100.000 packages on PyPI with more than 100 weekly downloads.
+To speed up local development,
+> you can lower the amount of packages that is processed locally by lowering the value of `FRAC_DATA_TO_INCLUDE` in `pypi_scout/config.py`.

 #### 3. **Run the Application**